Storyflow Logo

 Riverside Magic logo

-Best for: Podcasters who want recording and planning in one tool.
+Best for: Podcasters who want recording and light episode planning in one tool.
 Not for: podcasters with complex multi-season planning needs.

 Pricing: Free with limits (2 hours).
 Standard from $19/user/month.
 Pro from $29/user/month.

-Pros: Recording quality is industry-grade, the integrated AI planning is convenient, the workflow is podcast-specific.
+Pros: Recording quality is industry-grade, integrated AI planning is convenient, the workflow is podcast-specific end to end.

-Cons: Planning features are less deep than canvas tools, the tool surface is mostly recording, season-level planning is light.
+Cons: Planning features are less deep than canvas tools, the tool surface is mostly recording, season-level planning is light and per-episode rather than arc-shaped.

 Verdict: Riverside Magic is the right pick for podcasters who want recording plus light planning in one tool.